christophhart/hise_documentation/glossary/contributing.md

 ---
 keywords: Contributing
-summary:  Howto contribute to this documentation.
+summary:  How to contribute to this documentation.
 icon:     /images/icon_markdownpanel
 ---